josh-padnick/ec2-snapper/Readme.md

 # ec2-snapper

 ec2-snapper is a simple command-line tool for creating and deleting AMI's of your EC2 instances.
-It was designed to make deleting AMI's older than X days/hours/minutes easy.
+It was designed to make it easy to delete all AMI's for a given instance which are older than X days/hours/minutes.
 It works especially well as part of a cronjob.

 ## Download
 Download the latest version using the links below: